ARMmbed/mbed-os-5-docs/docs/tutorials/compiler_publishing_code.md

 If you want to share your work:

-1. Click **Publish** from the right-click context menu in the mbed Online Compiler:
+1. Click **Publish** from the right-click context menu in the Arm Mbed Online Compiler:

 	<span class="images">![](images/publish.png)<span>Using the Online Compiler to publish a program</span></span>